alanrgo/comp-sci-inspirational-references/README.md

 # comp-sci-inspirational-references
-This repo will be a collection of references I use in my daily basis as a technologist
+This repo will be a collection of references I use in my daily basis as a technologist.
+This is my reference list based on another <a href="https://github.com/charlax/professional-programming">repo</a> I ran into.

 ## Extreme Programming